opsdis/aci-exporter/README.md

 ## Built-in queries
 The export has some standard metric "built-in".
 These are:
-- Faults, labeled by severity and type of fault, like operational faults and configuration faults.
+- `faults`, labeled by severity and type of fault, like operational, configuration and environment faults.

 # Configuration

-> For configuration please see the `example-config.yml` file.
+> For configuration options please see the `example-config.yml` file.

 All attributes in the configuration has default values, except for the fabric and the different query sections.
 A fabric profile include the information specific to an ACI fabrics, like authentication and apic(s) url.